Bundschuh Architekten is an international architecture and design firm based in Berlin.

 „All Life is problem-solving“ ― Karl Popper’s famous dictum provides insight not only into our method of approaching architecture, but also into the underlying aim that drives our practice.

 We understand ourselves as problem solvers, unhindered by preconceived notions of form, aesthetics, or the necessities of historic contextualism.

-We understand ourselves as mediators and designers of processes and collaborations.
+We are mediators and designers of processes and collaborations.
 The open-end approach of our design practice results in products which range from traditional buildings to abstract objects of no apparent purpose.

-We have a keen sense of design and elegance with which we try to imbue our projects.
-Yet this is first and foremost a structural elegance relating to the processes of production, the possible beauty of the finished product is a certainly not undesirable, but incidental result.
+We have a keen sense of elegance that we imbue our projects with.
+This is first and foremost a structural elegance relating to the processes of production ― the possible beauty of the finished product is certainly not undesirable, but it may be an incidental result.

-Realizing complex building projects under rigorous time and budgetary constraints it’s the core of our business.
+Realizing complex building projects under rigorous time and budgetary constraints is the core of our business.

-We are for hire to the right individuals and organizations.
-Our interest in a project is determined not by size or location, but by the challenge it presents to us as a team and by the possibilities we are able to identify in our initial meetings with the client.
+Our interest in a project is determined not by size or location, but by the challenge it presents to us as a team, and by the possibilities we are able to identify in our initial meetings with the client.